theazgra/BdvServerCompression/README.md

 # DataCompressor usage

-**This branch support loading of 16-bit input files via SCIFIO readers.
-RAW files will be loaded as before, anything else will be loaded by SCIFIO.**
+DataCompressor allows compression of image files using scalar and vector quantization.

+The application can load RAW image files and all formats supported by the [SCIFIO](https://imagej.net/SCIFIO) library.

 Help output:
 ```